 Taking a spot on a local public access channel can put your face in front of people interested in your website or service.

 76. Create Business Cards

-You don’t have to be online in order to get readers to visit your website.
+You don’t have to be online to get readers to visit your website.
 Pass out business cards that contain your URL.
 Ask friends or family members to do the same and leave cards where they can be seen (bulletin boards, inside books, etc.)

 77. Create Merchandise that Contains Your URL

 Create a coffee mug or hat that contains your website’s URL.
-Whenever you leave the house, you become a walking free advertisement for your own business.
+Whenever you leave the house, you become a walking-free advertisement for your own business.

 78. Host a Workshop to Educate People with Your Expertise

 Host an in-person workshop if you feel that you’re an authority in your niche.
 This allows you to educate those who look to you for advice and it encourages readership.